jvuori/spot-planner/CI_CD_RACE_CONDITIONS.md

 - Two independent build-wheels runs now compete for resources
 - Cache entries from v1.0.0 might be read by v1.0.1 jobs
 - If a v1.0.0 job hasn't finished its cache write, v1.0.1 might get inconsistent state

+**Resolution:**
+- Workflow-level concurrency ensures tag pushes wait for previous workflows to complete
+- Each tag gets its own concurrency group, preventing overlap

+### 2b. **Tag Push During Branch Build** 🟡 MEDIUM (RESOLVED)

+**Scenario:**
+- Branch push (e.g., to master) triggers workflow that builds wheels
+- While that workflow is still running, a tag is pushed
+- Tag workflow starts and tries to publish while branch workflow is still building

+**Problems:**
+- Tag workflow might try to publish wheels that were already published
+- PyPI rejects duplicate uploads with "File already exists" error
+- Artifacts from different workflow runs might get mixed

+**Resolution:**
+- Workflow-level concurrency ensures tag pushes wait for any in-progress workflows
+- This ensures cache is valid and no duplicate uploads occur

 ### 3. **Artifact Upload Race & Cleanup Race** 🟡 MEDIUM